CensusBerlin/The-Census-of-Antique-Works-of-Art-and-Architecture-Known-in-the-Renaissance/docs/document.md

-**Document**
+**Postclassical Work**

 **Author:** Denitsa Nenova, George Bruseker

 **Version:** 1.0

-The *Document* model is intended to enable the representation and sharing of data relevant to human-made, physical items – works of art (such as drawings, prints, statuettes, paintings or medals), or texts (such as inventories or guidebooks) – which carry content that provides evidence of a historical witnessing of or reference to a *Monument*.
-An instance of the *Document* model is typically a primary, physical artwork or text dating to the period of study (typically, the Renaissance as defined as the period between 1400 and 1600) that responds to or bears witness to a *Monument*. *Documents* are recorded as objects in and of themselves and are intended to trace assertions about, sightings of or responses to *Monuments*, allowing researchers to gain an understanding of the whole corpus of Renaissance knowledge of antique works of art and architecture. *Documents* also provide  opinions or perspectives on *Monuments*, not only with regard to the *Monument*’s identification, date, and condition,  but also with regard to the *Monument*’s cultural and symbolic significance, its artistic value, and its identity in a specific Renaissance setting and context.
+The *Postclassical Work* model is intended to enable the representation and sharing of data relevant to human-made, physical items – works of art (such as drawings, prints, statuettes, paintings or medals), or texts (such as inventories or guidebooks) – which carry content that provides evidence of a historical witnessing of or reference to a *Antique Monument*.
+An instance of the *Postclassical Work* model is typically a primary, physical artwork or text dating to the period of study (typically, the Renaissance as defined as the period between 1400 and 1600) that responds to or bears witness to a *Antique Monument*. *Postclassical Works* are recorded as objects in and of themselves and are intended to trace assertions about, sightings of or responses to *Antique Monuments*, allowing researchers to gain an understanding of the whole corpus of Renaissance knowledge of antique works of art and architecture. *Postclassical Works* also provide  opinions or perspectives on *Antique Monuments*, not only with regard to the *Antique Monument*’s identification, date, and condition,  but also with regard to the *Antique Monument*’s cultural and symbolic significance, its artistic value, and its identity in a specific Renaissance setting and context.